ionelmc/django-easyfilters/docs/filters.rst

 .. class:: ChoicesFilter

-   This is used for fields that have 'choices' defined.
+   This is used for fields that have 'choices' defined (normally passed in to the field constructor).
 The choices presented will be in the order specified in 'choices'.

 .. class:: DateTimeFilter